Tall Oaks

 Tall Oaks, also known as the S. McLendon House, is a historic home located at Bishopville, Lee County, South Carolina.
-It was built about 1847, and is a two-story, vernacular Greek Revival style house.
+It was built in 1847, and is a two-story, vernacular Greek Revival style house.
 It has a hipped roof and rests on a brick foundation.
 On the front façade is a two-story, gable-roofed pedimented portico with four large stuccoed brick columns and Doric order capitals.
 An original brick kitchen still stands behind the main house.

 It was added to the National Register of Historic Places in 1986.